Context Window Anxiety: Countering Premature Task Closure¶

 | Compaction | Memory loss via summarization | ~95% fill (auto-compaction) | Manual compaction before degradation onset |

-Provision a larger context window than you need for the task, then cap actual usage well below it.
+Set up a larger context window than you need, then cap actual usage well below it.
 Cognition reports that enabling Claude's 1M-token beta mode while capping Devin's use at 200K "convinced the model it had plenty of runway" and restored normal behavior.

 This is an architectural decision, not a per-request one.
 It applies when you control the API parameters or harness configuration.

-Embed explicit instructions that directly override premature-closure behavior.
-Cognition found that prompts at the start of the conversation were not enough — reminders at both the beginning and the end of the prompt were needed to keep Devin from prematurely wrapping up.
+Add explicit instructions that directly override premature-closure behavior.
+Cognition found that a prompt at the start of the conversation was not enough.
+Reminders at both the beginning and the end kept Devin from wrapping up early.
 This aligns with primacy and recency effects — see Critical Instruction Repetition for the full technique:

 Example counter-prompt: